johngrahamreynolds/johngrahamreynolds/README.md

       👨‍💻👨‍🔬👷‍♂️ Professionally as a Data, Software Engineer at VUMC

-      🧵⚛️📓 To continue my research on Black Holes, General Relativity, and the effects of Quantum Field Theory in curved spacetime
+      🧵⚛️📓 To compile notes on Quantum Gravity relating the aspects of General Relativity, Quantum Field Theory, Strings, Loop QG, etc

 📫 How to reach me ...